Year Listed: 2007

 Threat When Listed: Demolition by Neglect – Vacant

 The McLaughlin Block was built in 1891 in the Victorian Eclectic style with Romanesque features.
 The building was erected in dedication to Michael McLaughlin who died in 1888.
-Originally constructed as a multi-purpose building it contained a hotel and on the commercial area two saloons, two restaurants, a barbershop and a shoe shop.
+Originally constructed as a multi-purpose building it contained a hotel and in the commercial area two saloons, two restaurants, a barbershop and a shoe shop.
 Before 1921, there was a garden level in the front of the building that was never unearthed after the flood later that year filled the area with mud and debris.
 This three-story building was a vital structure in Pueblo’s Union Avenue Historic Commercial District.
 The Union Avenue area was placed in the National Register of Historic Places in 1983.